Small in size but big on features.

 - SV - Continuously variable transmission (CVT), rearview camera, push-button start, intelligent cruise control, and piano-black interior trim.

 - SR - Premium cloth sport trim, 17-inch wheels, LED low-beam headlights, fog lights, chrome exhaust, and a rear spoiler.

 - SR Turbo - Adds a 188-horsepower turbocharged engine (vs. 124 horsepower in all other models).
 Plus manual-shift mode to the CTV transmission, sport-tuned suspension and steering, and more.

 - SL - Adds additional equipment like navigation, dual-zone temperature control, a six-way power driver seat, auto-dimming rearview mirror, and leather seating.

-Looking to learn more about small cars at CarMax?
+Looking to learn more about small cars?
 Check out these related articles: